XGR Chain — Network Upgrade & Hardfork Process

 - chain split

-Operators must not locally modify the fork schedule unless the update is part of an official network upgrade.
+Operators must not locally modify the fork or consensus schedule unless the update is part of an official network upgrade.

 A safe activation block should: